 Frequently asked questions

-What happens if you total a financed car with insurance?
+What happens if you total a financed car?

 What is the best car insurance for a financed vehicle?